Skip to main content

 American International College (AIC) is a trusted and recognized institution with a longstanding history of making quality education accessible for all people from diverse backgrounds.

-AIC offers two online pathways to becoming a licensed mental health counselor, which provide an online learning experience coupled with supervised fieldwork.
-Fieldwork placement assistance is provided at no extra cost.
+AIC offers two online pathways to becoming a licensed mental health counselor, which provide an online learning experience coupled with supervised fieldwork near you.
+Fieldwork placement services are provided at no extra cost, saving you time and money.

 If you have a bachelor’s degree in any field, AIC’s online MA in Clinical Mental Health Counseling might be right for you.
 This flexible program is designed for working professionals and can be completed on a part-time or full-time basis.